 Problem Possible Cause Action A Battery alarm is active.
-The battery switch is in the off "o" position.
-Turn the switch to on "-" position.
-(Monitoring system/optional Access Control battery back-up) Battery is low due to a power failure.
+(Monitoring system/optional The battery switch is in the off "o" position.
+Turn the switch to on "-" position. i.Lock battery backup) Battery is low due to a power failure.
 Allow the battery to recharge.
 Faulty battery or wiring connection.
 Check wiring and replace battery.
 A Probe Failure alarm is active.
 Faulty probe or wiring connection.
 Check corresponding probe connection.
-Test resistance of probe (86 Ω to 110 Ω).
+Test resistance of probe (86 $\Omega$ to 110 $\Omega$ ).
 Replace probe if necessary.
 The Power Failure alarm is active.
 Power was interrupted to refrigerator.
 Restore facility power.
 Power switch is in the off "o" position.
 Turn power switch to the on "-" position.
 Power cord is loose.
 Check both ends of the power cord at the wall outlet and the refrigerator.
-GFI/FGCI outlet has tripped.
+GFI/GFCI outlet has tripped.
 Move to standard outlet.
 Helmer does not recommend operating this unit on a GFI outlet.
 The Door Open alarm is activating sporadically.
 Door is not closed completely.
 Close door.
 Door Alarm delay is set to 0 min.
 Check door alarm delay (Default setting - 3 min) Faulty door switch or wiring connection.
 Check wiring and continuity of switch contacts.
 Replace switch if necessary.
 The Compressor Probe High Condenser fins are dirty.
 Clean condenser coil.
 Temperature alarm is active Condenser probe is out of calibration.
 Calibrate condenser probe.
 Condenser probe is faulty.
 Check condenser probe connection.
-Test resistance of probe (86Ω to 110Ω).
+Test resistance of probe (86 $\Omega$ to 110 $\Omega$ ).
 Replace the probe if needed.
 Ambient conditions are outside of specifications.
 Ensure ambient conditions are within location specifications.
 A Communication alarm is active.
-Communication is lost between i.C3 display board and control board.
+Communication is lost between i.C display board and control board.
 Reboot/power cycle the refrigerator.
-Turn off both main power and battery power, then turn power back on.
+Turn off both main power and battery power then turn power back on.
 Configuration file is corrupt. i.C3 is unable to access the configuration file.
 Corrupt database.
 The Drive Space Low/Drive Space Full alarm is active SD card is approaching capacity or is full Replace SD card.